Elnura Musazade 10sc

 • published Cities for DACA in Actions 2020-11-23 16:39:39 -0500

-The Cities for DACA campaign makes clear that DACA recipients strengthen the social and institutional fabric of our cities by highlighting recipients’ stories and the positive contributions they make to communities across the country, as well as the negative consequences that ending DACA would have nationwide.
-The campaign also seeks to ensure that DACA recipients and impacted communities have accurate information about the program, and know how to access local and national resources and services.
+The Cities for DACA campaign makes clear that DACA recipients strengthen the social and institutional fabric of our cities by highlighting recipients’ stories and the positive contributions they make to communities across the country, as well as the negative consequences that ending DACA would have in our cities and counties nationwide.
+The campaign also seeks to ensure that DACA recipients and impacted communities have accurate information about the program and know how to access local and national resources and services.

 Resource Guide for DACA Recipients and Impacted Communities

-Cities for Action created a toolkit to help keep DACA recipients and impacted communities informed about the current status of the DACA program, light the pathway to resources amid a constantly shifting landscape, and offer tools to both elevate the voices of DACA recipients and impacted community and drive the message that DACA recipients strengthen the social and institutional fabric of the United States.
+Cities for Action created this guide to help DACA recipients and impacted communities stay informed about the current status of the DACA program.
+It highlights key resources amid a constantly shifting landscape and offers tools to elevate the voices of DACA recipients and impacted communities, and drives the message that DACA recipients strengthen the social and institutional fabric of the U.S.

 In the News